WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 that it is useless to anyone but the person to whom it was originally issued.

-This proposal provides a mechanism to issue attestations and spawn new identities from parent identities, in a way that attestations can be attributed to the spawned identity individually.
+This proposal provides a "forking" mechanism to issue attestations and spawn new identities from parent identities, in a way that attestations can be attributed to the spawned identity individually.